 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office.
 Grades will not appear on W&M transcripts or be included in GPA calculations.

-The tuition exchange agreement between the College of William & Mary and Sciences Po Lille allows W&M students to pay their regular tuition and fees to W&M while taking classes at Sciences Po Lille.
+The tuition exchange agreement between W&M and Sciences Po Lille allows W&M students to pay their regular tuition and fees to W&M while taking classes at Sciences Po Lille.
 Students will pay for housing, meals, and other fees on site in Lille.
+Compulsory health insurance, which provides access to the French health care system, is approximately 220 EUR and will be paid on-site.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
 Please familiarize yourself with the requirements prior to applying and begin the application process immediately after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.

 Housing and Meals:

-As Sciences Po Lille does not currently have university housing.
-Students are responsible for finding their own accommodation and will pay their landlord directly.
-Sciences Po Lille has launched a new platform to help students find accommodation.
-Thousands of accommodations from private owners, halls of residence, real estate agencies or rooms in private homes are available. http://www.sciencespo-lille.com/housing-solutions Prices vary depending on accommodation and may not include gas/electricity, Internet, or furniture.
+As Sciences Po Lille does not currently have university housing, students are responsible for finding their own accommodation and will pay their landlord directly.
+Sciences Po Lille has a housing platform to help students find accommodation.
+Thousands of accommodations from private owners, halls of residence, real estate agencies, or rooms in private homes are available.
+Prices vary depending on accommodation and may not include gas/electricity, internet, or furniture.
 There are no meal plans; students will cook or provide their own meals.

 For more information on how to apply, please review the Apply/Register section of our website.